cerebral-legacy/cerebral-website/content/get-started/09_using-async-actions.en.md

 ...
 ]
 ```
 Because action2 depends on the outcome of action1, action1 needs to be finished before action2 starts.
 Clear enough.
 But now what happens when action1 executes an async-task?
-Well let us see because we have a somewhat perfect candidate in our tutorial app to test exactly this scenario.
+Well let us see because we have a already a candidate in our tutorial app to test exactly this scenario.
 We will simplify:
 ```js
       ...